TheBigBadBunce/ModularLighting/README.md

 ### Simulate a full day

 Runs lighting at an accelerated rate.
-Takes 1 argument, the rate of simulation in minutes per second.
+Takes 1 argument, the rate of simulation in minutes (simulated) per second (IRL).

 Simulate 1 day in 24 seconds (1 hour simulated every second):